 The school has a delegated SEND budget devolved from the school's budget share which is used for funding resources and staffing to ensure high quality provision is provided.
 We have a dedicated SEND room which stores the majority of the resources and intervention programmes.
 The resources are regularly updated and audited.
-The SENDCO purchases new intervention programmes and resources based on the identified needs of the children.
+The SENCO purchases new intervention programmes and resources based on the identified needs of the children.

-We have a Special Needs teacher who works closely with the SENDCO, in providing training to both teaching and support staff.
-Regular training is delivered to ensure that interventions are being delivered effectively and all staff are confident in tailoring their teaching to the needs of the individual learners.
-The Special Needs teacher will work for a defined period of time with individual children or small groups of children, to support their learning.
+We have a special needs teacher who works closely with the SENCO, in providing training to both teaching and support staff.
+Regular training is delivered to ensure that interventions are being delivered effectively and staff are confident in tailoring their teaching to the needs of the individual learners.